CONTENT

 1. Capture attention with personalization.

-Customers expect texting to be a personal communication channel, so personalize your messages to them as much as possible.
-Use your customers’ names, and only send them messages about things you know they’ll be interested in based on previous purchases or interactions.
+Customers expect texting to be personal, so personalize your messages as much as possible.
+Use your customers’ names, and only send them messages about things you know they’ll be interested in, based on previous purchases or interactions.

 Merge Fields give you the power to add customizable fields, like name or last purchase, to personalize your messages.
-You can also put your contacts into Groups based on their specific interests and buying habits.
+Groups let you segment contacts based on their specific interests and buying habits.

 “Hey, [Name]!
 Still enjoying your [product]?
 We gathered a list of our other items that pair great with it.
 Visit [link] to view them.”